this-is-yogesh/code-editor-bare/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+Notes :

+1.how to define variables in css use , --widthValue : 30px, width : var(--widthValue)
+under :root selector for globalscope access and under any other selector for local scope access use (--widthValue, 50px) will use 50px if widthvalue not defined